 Have a clutter-free space

 We all have a level of mess somewhere in the house.
 Unless you have a permanent housekeeper, you may not be able to keep your house spotless and tidy all of the time.
 But try to keep at least one space clutter-free.
 I work from home, so I make sure that before the end of my day my desk is tidy, all the documents I’m currently working on are piled together in an order I’m familiar with, the books I used are stacked in bookshelves, and all mugs and glasses are taken to the kitchen and cleaned.
 I know that it will negatively affect my productivity if I walk into a messy office first thing the next morning.
-I also make sure that the living area is relatively clutter-free so that we can chill in the evening.
-We also make sure all the laundry is folded up and packed away before bed.
+We also make sure that the living area is relatively clutter-free so that we can chill in the evening.
+And if it was a laundry day, we ensure that all the dry clothes are folded up and packed away before bedtime.

 Folders and dividers

 Now and again, I fall into the habit of keeping too many old items of clothing after having purchased new clothing.
 Try to get into the habit of giving clothes away that you haven’t worn for a year.
 It’ll be of more use to someone else and it will clear clutter.
 Keep your wardrobe streamlined and tidy – similar items of clothing hung or folded together.
 This is where I falter.
-Fortunately, I was blessed with a husband who has perfected the art of folding and storing clothes, so now and again I will be greeted with a welcome surprise when I open my cupboards and everything is suddenly where it should be – like a fairy popped in for a visit.
+Fortunately, I was blessed with a husband who has perfected the art of folding and storing clothes, so now and again I will be greeted with a welcome surprise when I open my cupboards and everything is suddenly where it should be.

 Share your strengths – delegate